tars/tars/docs/en/file-structure.md

 ```

-## The structure of the ready build
+## The structure of the complete build

-There will be tow folders in the root after assembly of the project: dev and builds.
-There are description of the dev-version (with --ie8 mode enabled).
+There will be two folders in the root after assembly of the project: dev and builds.
+Below is the description of the dev version (with --ie8 mode enabled).
 The finished build is not much different from the dev version.

 ```
 dev/